LeonAppDev/woocommerce-bnz-buyline-payment-gateway/readme.txt

 Attaches custom payment gateway for BNZ Buyline to the WooCommerce plugin.
 Secure payment connection through BNZ Buyline to avoid costly SSL certificates.
 [More info on BNZ Buyline here](https://www.bnz.co.nz/business-banking/cards-and-payments/merchant-services/buy-line-hosted)
 Has been tested on WooCommerce 2.2.4
+After upgrading to the latest version please check that this plugin has reactivated automatically, if not manually reactivate this plugin.

 == Installation ==